Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

     iuf -a "${ACTIVITY_NAME}" run -r management-nodes-rollout
     ```

 1. Use `kubectl` to remove the `iuf-prevent-rollout=true` label from the canary node.
-Replace the example value of `${XNAME}` with the xname of the canary node.
+Replace the example value of `${HOSTNAME}` with the hostname of the canary node.

     ```bash
-    XNAME=x3000c0s29b1n0
+    HOSTNAME=ncn-w001
-    kubectl label node "${XNAME}" --overwrite iuf-prevent-rollout-
+    kubectl label nodes "${HOSTNAME}" --overwrite iuf-prevent-rollout-
     ```

 Once this step has completed: